-The Deadvlei Clay Pan is a clay pan located in the Namib-Naukluft Park in Namibia in southern Africa.
+The Deadvlei Clay Pan is a clay pan located in the Namib-Naukluft Park in Namibia in the Namib Desert in southern Africa.
 Deadvlei literally translates to “dead marsh.”
 It’s often erroneously translated to “dead valley” but vlei in Afrikaans means “lake” or marsh.”

 Deadvlei is surrounded by some of the highest dunes in the world, reaching up to 400 meters (1,312 feet) tall.
 The Deadvlei was formed by heavy rain which formed temporary shallow pools as the Tsauchab River flooded.